 About Me

-James R. Blanchard, Esq. is a Massachusetts attorney and trained mediator who focuses his practice on divorce mediation, pre & post marital mediation, other family law mediation, such as custody disputes, and collaborative law.
+James R. Blanchard, Esq. is a Massachusetts Collaborative Law attorney and trained mediator who focuses his practice on divorce, pre & post marital agreements, and other family law issues, such as custody and modifications.
 With a commitment to peaceful conflict resolution, James helps clients navigate separation, divorce, pre & post marriage planning, parenting plans, and other disputes through alternative dispute resolution (ADR) methods.
-A graduate of Suffolk University Law School, he is licensed to practice law in Massachusetts and is dedicated to helping families prevent and resolve conflict efficiently, without the stress and cost of traditional litigation.
+A graduate of Suffolk University Law School, James is licensed to practice law in Massachusetts and is dedicated to helping families prevent and resolve conflict efficiently, without the stress and cost of traditional litigation.

 -

 Services are billed at an hourly rate of $350.
-These service can include evaluation, mediation, drafting, legal research, investigation, option generation, and others services defined in an agreement to mediate or in a signed engagement letter for limited assistance representation.
+These service can include evaluation, mediation, drafting, legal research, investigation, option generation, and others services defined in an agreement to mediate or in a signed engagement letter for collaborative law representation.

 -

-Our initial consultations for both Mediation and Limited Assistance Representation (LAR) are one-hour sessions, each costing $150.
+Our initial consultations are one-hour sessions costing $150.
 These sessions are designed to be informational and preparatory, not to resolve substantive issues, but rather to lay the groundwork for your path forward.

-To maximize our time, both parties should complete the intake form before your consultation.
-This helps me understand your concerns and the nature of the dispute, ensuring mediation is the right fit.
+To maximize our time, you should complete the intake form before your consultation.
+This helps me understand your concerns and the nature of the dispute.
 Your information remains confidential and is used solely for preparation.
-During the session, we'll review the mediation agreement and the mediation process in detail, ensuring both parties know what to expect.
-We'll answer your questions and outline next steps, including whether mediation—or my services—are the right choice for you.
+During the session, we'll review the mediation and collaborative process in detail, ensuring you know what to expect.

-Explore specific ways I can provide targeted support, such as drafting documents, coaching you through mediation, reviewing draft documents, preparing for court, or offering strategic advice on specific issues.
+We may also explore specific ways I can provide targeted support, such as drafting documents, coaching you through mediation, reviewing draft documents, or offering strategic advice on specific issues.

 Your Choice, Your Path